Green-Tea/f2-bot/README.md

 - Put your api key in `randomMapPicker.py`
 - Adjust the parameters in `randomMapPicker.py` to your preference.

+## Usage

+- Run the bot and your account should be connected to the bancho irc
+- Open your irc client and make a multiplayer lobby
+- DM yourself with !join #mp_[mpID]
+- Select the stage you want to play using !f2 set [stage]
+- Select the mod you want to play using !f2 [mod]
+- Once done, make sure you close the lobby so the bot can stop listening to that channel

 ## IRC copy paste

 /query banchobot\